-For requests relating to building records that pertain to specific properties, a completed “Letter of Authorization, Property File Access [PDF - 49 KB]” will be required to be submitted to the Development Services Department.
-Please allow up to 48 hours for Development Services staff to produce the requested documents.
+For requests relating to building records that pertain to specific properties, a completed "Letter of Authorization-Property File Access FILLABLE.pdf [PDF - 309 KB] "will be required to be submitted to the Development Services Department.
+Please allow 48 - 72 hours (excluding weekends) for Development Services staff to produce the requested documents.
 Staff will provide notification once the files are ready for viewing.
-Non-digital files will be kept available for 48 hours; after that time they will be returned to the archive.
+Non-digital files will be kept available for 30 days; after that time they will be returned to the archive.

 Informaton That Can be Released

 Under section 22(4)(i) of the FIPPA a disclosure of personal information is not an unreasonable invasion of a third party's personal privacy if, the disclosure reveals details of a licence, permit or other discretionary benefit, including:

 - the name of the third party to whom the item applies